vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 If you cannot pass the above Git Hooks, you will not be able to complete `git commit`.

-If you have already contributed something, but cannot make a commit and don’t know how to fix it, you can add the `--no-verify` flag when committing to bypass Git Hooks.
+If you have already contributed something, but cannot make a commit and don't know how to fix it, you can add the `--no-verify` flag when committing to bypass Git Hooks.

 :::